SiriDB/siridb-connector/README.md

 ### SiriDBClient.insert

 Insert time series data into SiriDB.
-Requires a 'Dictionary' with at least one series.
+Requires a 'dictionary' with at least one series.
-Optionally the timeout can be adjusted which in default is set to 300 seconds.
+Optionally the __timeout__ can be adjusted (default: 300).

 ```python
 siri.insert(data, timeout=300)